 A recent survey amongst those international rating agency employees and travel consultants ranked the metro’s of Tokyo, Hong Kong, Seoul, and Taipei as the best in terms of reliability, efficiency, safety, and cleanliness.
 Having enjoyed them all (with the exception of Hong Kong — which I’ve not yet visited) I concur that they indeed excel in those areas but several others as well.
 Given the fact that Metro Los Angeles is home to the largest populations of Koreans and Taiwanese outside of their homelands — and not insubstantial populations of Japanese and Hong Kongers — the gulf between our sorry train stations and those of East Asian cities is no doubt glaringly obvious to many Angelenos.

 Everything seemed designed with comfort and accessibility in mind.
-Not only does every station have restrooms but they are all handicap accessible — as is every aspect of the trailer — with ramps, wide fare gates, and urine-free elevators.
+Not only does every station have restrooms but they are all handicap accessible — with ramps, wide fare gates, and urine-free elevators.
 The stations are also designed for the comfort of parents pushing strollers and there are breastfeeding rooms and special waiting rooms available for female passengers.

 Tokyo’s metro is a bit harder to navigate than Taipei’s, in part because there are several train operators in it and other major Japanese cities.
 In Tokyo, there’s the Tokyo Metro Co., Ltd. (東京メトロ), with nine lines and 179 stations.
 There’s also the Toei Subway (都営地下鉄) with its four lines and 106 stations.
 The former is represented by a stylized “M” on a blue sign, the latter by a stylized, green, ginkgo leaf.
-Making matters somewhat more complicated are the presence of regional operators, like East Japan Railway Company (東日本旅客鉄道株式会社), the Yamanote Line (山手線) or which is useful for getting around town.
+Making matters somewhat more complicated is the presence of multiple regional operators, including East Japan Railway Company (東日本旅客鉄道株式会社) and the Yamanote Line (山手線) or which is useful for getting around town.

 The Seoul Metropolitan Subway (수도권 전철), which began operation in 1974, has in recent years gained a deserved reputation as perhaps the best in the world.
 It has incredible coverage, serving a city smaller in area than the San Fernando Valley with 22 lines and 716 stations.
 Add to that an urban population of 25 million people — and yet it still rarely felt uncomfortably crowded.
 If a train is too crowded, there will be another in two or so minutes.